 - Structural Anatomy & Body Systems

-Detailed study of the Musculo-Skeletal systems and an overview of other body systems including Respiratory, Nervous, Circulatory and Endocrine.
+Detailed study of the Musculo-Skeletal systems and an overview of other body systems: Respiratory, Nervous, Circulatory, Endocrine.

 - Functional Anatomy & Kinesiology

 Study of how the body moves and works through its major muscle groups while identifying joints, key muscles, fascial networks, tendons, ligaments and bony landmarks – and their association to movement and problems in the body.

 - Joint Range of Motion & Movement Patterns

 Learn how our major joints move: restricted/normal/excessive joint range-of-motion.
 Identify imbalances and common problems that arise through life patterns in everyday living and in yoga practice.

 Categorizing and investigating common problem areas of the body including: feet, ankles, knees, hips, pelvis, SI joints, spinal column, shoulder girdle, elbows, wrists and hands.